An Evaluation of the Work of Charles Surrett on Preservation

 Hang on.
 We’ll get there.
 For now, it’s important only to understand that this is what Surrett believes, and has taught thousands (?) of students over decades of teaching: the Hebrew and Greek words inspired by God thousands of years ago have all been perfectly preserved.

 Isaiah 59:21…clearly states that every generation of man will have access to God’s Words, with the plural used to indicate not just a general Gospel message, but the specific words used to communicate that message.

 I’m a little unclear on precisely what “accessible” means.
 How many Christian people in the centuries before air travel had access to perfect copies of God’s words?
 If I’m understanding Surrett correctly, I think he’d say that even if the available evidence shows manuscript variation, that doesn’t mean people throughout history were unable to access the perfect copy or copies.

-Surrett doesn’t say nearly as much about accessibility as he does about perfect preservation (and my recollection of his books would yield the same observation), so I’ll stop my summary of his views here.
+Surrett doesn’t say nearly as much about accessibility as he does about perfect preservation (and my reading of his books would yield the same observation), so I’ll stop my summary of his views on that topic here.

 Prooftexts for perfect preservation and ongoing accessibility